italia-opensource/awesome-italia-opensource/README.md

 ![Last Commit](https://img.shields.io/github/last-commit/italia-opensource/awesome-italia-opensource/main)

 The **only fully open-source platform** that transparently gives voice, discovers, and explores **Italy's tech innovations**.

-Through a series of **awesome lists**, we seek to give visibility to open-source Projects, Communities, Tech blogs, Innovative companies, and more.
+Through a series of **awesome lists**, we seek to give visibility to open-source Projects, Communities, Tech blogs, Innovative startups, and more.

 Feel free to make your contribution.
 If you want to add a new item to one or more lists please read the [contribution guidelines](https://github.com/italia-opensource/awesome-italia-opensource/blob/main/CONTRIBUTING.md) before opening a pull request or contributing to this repository